purdy/mayson/README.md

 Then make sure you have Lando installed.

 Then cd into this repo and type `lando start`.
 After it's done, you can then go to the website: https://mayson.lndo.site

+After it's up & running, you can import the database by typing `lando db-import starter-db.sql.gz`